 My chocolate board has a fig theme, so everything on the platter pairs well with figs.

-Planning your chocolate dessert platter
+Planning your board

 The first thing to think about is how many guests you’ll be serving, and how you want to present your platter.

 You can use one larger board, or put together a few smaller ones — anything goes.